20 Best Things to Do in Rancho Cucamonga, CA

 From challenging and scenic trails to historic homes, there is something for the young and old alike.

-So for your upcoming vacation, why not make this city your primary destination?
+So for your upcoming vacation, why not make my city your primary destination?

-Here are the 20 best things to do in Rancho Cucamonga, CA:
+Here are the 20 best things to do in Rancho Cucamonga, California:

 Stay Awhile at Central Park

-Rancho Cucamonga’s Central Park is not to be confused with New York City’s iconic destination.
+I absolutely love spending time at Rancho Cucamonga’s Central Park, which is not to be confused with New York City’s iconic destination.

 Despite sharing names, these two are vastly different from each other.

-First, this California park offers scenic mountain views in the background and balmy weather all year, as opposed to New York’s cold days and urban views.
+First, our California park offers scenic mountain views in the background and balmy weather all year, as opposed to New York’s cold days and urban views.

 The towering palm trees dotting the paths also give an almost tropical ambiance unique to this side of the US.